 The methane in the LFG that has been recovered can be used to produce electricity.
-This electricity will offset grid production, and results in a carbon benefit of sending waste to landfill as per Section 3.1.3.
+This electricity will offset grid production, and results in a carbon benefit of sending waste to landfill as explained in section 3.1.3.
 The assumptions for the amount of LFG methane captured and used in a typical LFG engine are shown in Table 9.